 Where possible, Toyota will collect your personal information directly from you.
-This may take place in a number of ways, such as when you interact with us in writing (including if you give us a written order), or ask us to provide a product or service or otherwise deal with us over the telephone or internet.
+This may take place in a number of ways, such as when you interact with us in writing, over the telephone or the internet, ask us to provide a product or service (including if you give us a written order) or as a result of your user journey interaction with the website.

 Our website may also offer interactive facilities, such as customer enquiry or comment forms and competition entry forms, where personal information may be collected.
 If you enter our competitions using your social media account (where available), we may collect information about you from your social media profile.